archie2808/BudgetPlanner/README.md

-Work in Progross, see planning.py
+Work in Progress, see planning.py